Finding a Clinician using an evidence-based approach: Questions to Ask

-Twice-yearly ARI Conferences keep professionals up-to-date and educate parents to be informed consumers of healthcare for their children on the autism spectrum.
-ARI’s website includes free videos of recent Conference presentations.
+ARI online education programs and events keep professionals up-to-date and educate parents to be informed consumers of healthcare for their children on the autism spectrum.
+ARI’s online education hub includes free videos of recent presentations.

 To help parents select a practitioner who best fits their needs and the needs of their child, several experienced parents formulated the following list of questions.
 (While interviewing a clinician, you might not need or want to ask all of them.)

-- What led you to become a clinician using the ARI approach?
-How do you stay current with emerging treatments?
+- What led you to become a clinician addressing medical comorbidities associated with ASD?
+How do you stay current with evidence-based treatments?

-- Are your patients required to use special diets such as GF/CF, SCD, low-oxalate, etc.?
+- Are your patients required to use special diets such as GF/CF, SCD, ketogenic, etc.?
 Why, or why not?

 - Approximately how many individuals with autism have you treated?
 What age range?